I could laugh and play

 1. Beginning Of The End 2.
 Face In The Sky 3.
 Falling Fast 4.
 Souls Of Black 5.
 Absence Of Light 6.
 Love To Hate 7.
 Malpractice 8.
 One Man's Fate 9.
 The Legacy 10.
 Seven Days Of May

-After some more or less impressive experiments on their previous release, Testament returned to righteous thrash metal with Souls of Black.
-Even though this album is a little formulaic, it's still one of Testament's better, more stylish efforts since The Legacy, mainly due to the smooth flow of music.
-The songs are generally fast and consistent with good riffs, and the production is rather crisp although Chuck Billy's vocals sound somewhat hollow at times.
-Still, the general feel is more vivid than on the previous couple of releases and Alex Skolnick's cool solos are actually some of the best ever.
-Despite having a slightly unfinished feel, this is quite an effective album and in my opinion the last good classic Testament release before the degradation of the scene really started.
+After some more or less successful experimentation on their previous album, Testament returned to more conventional and righteous thrash metal with Souls of Black.
+Even though this release could be considered a tad formulaic, it remains one of the band's better and more stylish efforts since The Legacy, mainly due to the smooth flow of music.
+Most songs are consistent and powerful enough with a fairly good selection of riffs, and the production is rather crisp although Chuck Billy's vocals sound somewhat hollow at times.
+The general feel is more vivid than on the previous couple of releases, and Alex Skolnick's guitar solos are actually some of the best ever.
+Despite its slightly unfinished feel, this is a reasonably effective album and the last good classic Testament recording before the degradation of the original scene really started.

 THANATOS - Emerging From The Netherworlds